AmmarKhalid123/would-you-rather/README.md

-#Would You Rather

-###TL:DR;

-Just clone the repo and type these commands to run
-- npm install
-- npm start

-##About
+## About
-This is a final project of "Real World Redux" course from React Nanodegree Program by Udacity.
+This is a final project by Udacity from React Native Project - React Nanodegree Program

-A would you rather game where user can login to view their answered/un-asnwered questions, leaderboard and create new questions.

-Also user can see the poll of results of answered questions and can answer unanswered ones.
+### TL:DR;
+Visit https://would-you-rather-456.web.app/login to view the application.

+# Would You Rather
+This web application is an instantiation of would you rather game.
+Just a quick review, here's how it works: There are many players, each player can add a new question, answer the questions posted by other players and view the number of percentages of the each answer of answered questions.
+Player can also view leaderboard, where players are ranked in order.
+Score of a player is calculated by summing up the number of questions asked by the player and numbers of questions answered by the player.

+The application also provides secure environment by not letting the user to view the any of the pages unless user has login.
+And also redirects to the same view user asked for before logging in.

+## Frameworks and Tools

-##Skills Used: React Hooks and Redux
+### React Hooks
-This project uses react hooks for the views and logical components along with the redux to manage the necessary state.
+React Hooks for rendering of all of the views, react-router for the navigation among the views and reactstrap for styling.

+### Redux
+For redux is used for storing the all the information of the users, questions and answers.

+## Important Note
+The application does not uses any databases, the initially loaded data is stored in the project and all the additional users, questions created and everything will be lost upon a refresh.

+## Contributions
+Any improvements to the code, additional features and suggestions are welcom